Dominic McGlinchey: Background

-The IRA's last campaign in Northern Ireland, which was called off in 1962, had failed to make an impact on either the government or nationalist consciousness, and contributed towards the organisation's move towards Marxist politics.
-Since Northern Ireland's creation in 1922, the Catholic minority had suffered from varying degrees of discrimination from the Protestant and Unionist majority.
-By the middle of the decade, there was a growing popular, peaceful campaign for civil rights for Catholics.
-The Northern Ireland government accused the campaign of being a front for republicanism and communism, and indeed the IRA had infiltrated it from its foundation.
-Within a few years, the tension this created between the two sides had descended into violence, and the IRA attempted to position itself as the defenders of the Catholics.
-However, in 1969, the IRA split into two separate factions.
-These were the 'Provisional' and 'Official' groups.
-In 1972, the latter had called a ceasefire and embraced non-violent civil agitation, while the new Provisional IRA had intensified its armed campaign against British forces.
-Two years later, the Officials expelled Seamus Costello, its Operations Officer for what it termed "factional activity".
-Costello, dissatisfied with the leadership's group's rejection of armed struggle, proceeded to found a new organisation.
-This group, he intended, would fight the British as the Provisionals did, yet promote the Marxist politics of the Officials.
-The INLA, and its political wing, the IRSP, was founded on 8 December 1974 in the Spa Hotel in Lucan, Dublin.
+The IRA's last campaign in Northern Ireland, called off in 1962, failed to make an impact on either the government or nationalist consciousness.
+This failure contributed to the organisation's gradual shift toward Marxist politics.
+Since Northern Ireland's creation in 1922, the Catholic minority had experienced varying degrees of discrimination from the Protestant and Unionist majority.
+By the mid-1960s, a growing popular and peaceful campaign emerged to demand civil rights for Catholics.
+The Northern Ireland government accused the campaign of being a front for republicanism and communism, and indeed, the IRA had infiltrated it from its foundation.
+Within a few years, tensions between the two communities escalated into violence, and the IRA sought to position itself as the defender of the Catholic population.

+In 1969, the IRA split into two factions: the Provisional IRA and the Official IRA.
+The Officials declared a ceasefire in 1972 and embraced non-violent civil agitation, while the Provisionals intensified their armed campaign against British forces.
+In 1974, the Officials expelled Seamus Costello, their Operations Officer, for what they termed "factional activity".
+Costello, dissatisfied with the leadership's rejection of armed struggle, went on to found a new organisation that would combine the Provisionals’ militancy with the Marxist politics of the Officials.

-The Officials, comments the journalist Liam Clarke, made a "determined effort to strangle the breakaway INLA at birth".
-A bloody feud soon broke out between the groups in Belfast which killed six men.
-Costello had fought in the Border campaign in south County Londonderry "and his reputation still carried weight in the area; his new organisation had no difficulty in winning recruits from the Officials", suggest Holland and McDonald.
-By 1977, the area's almost entire Official IRA membership had joined them.
-Founder members included Jimmy Brown, Tom McCartan, Gino Gallagher, Dessie O'Hare, John "Jap" O'Reilly, Gerard "Sparky" Barkley and Gerard "Dr Death" Steenson, most of whom McGlinchey would fight with over the next decade.
+The Irish National Liberation Army (INLA) and its political wing, the Irish Republican Socialist Party (IRSP), were founded on 8 December 1974 at the Spa Hotel in Lucan, Dublin.
+According to journalist Liam Clarke, the Officials made a "determined effort to strangle the breakaway INLA at birth".
+A bloody feud soon broke out between the groups in Belfast, resulting in six deaths.
+Costello had fought in the Border campaign in south County Londonderry, and his reputation still carried weight in the area.
+As Holland and McDonald note, his new organisation had no difficulty attracting recruits from the Officials — by 1977, nearly the entire Official IRA membership in the area had joined the INLA.

+Founder members included Jimmy Brown, Tom McCartan, Gino Gallagher, Dessie O’Hare, and Gerard "Dr Death" Steenson — most of whom would later fight alongside or against McGlinchey over the following decade.